Malaysian culture and traditions

 Etiquette in the business world

-To succeed professionally in Malaysia, you must understand that human relationships come before contracts.
+To succeed professionally in Malaysia, you need to understand that personal relationships come before contracts.

 01 Hierarchy and Titles

 Respect for authority is fundamental.
-Address people using their honorary titles if they have them (Datuk, Tan Sri, Datin).
-Never switch to "tu" or first names without being explicitly invited to do so.
+Address people using their honorific titles if they have them (Datuk, Tan Sri, Datin).
+Never switch to a first-name basis without being explicitly invited to do so.

-In meetings, the oldest or most high-ranking member of your delegation should generally lead the initial conversation.
-To learn more, consult our guide on corporate culture in Malaysia.
+In meetings, the most senior or highest-ranking member of your delegation should generally lead the opening conversation.
+To learn more, see our guide to business culture in Malaysia.

 02 Negotiations

-Patience is your best ally.
-Decisions are often made by consensus and can take time.
-A negotiation style that is too aggressive or too rushed will be perceived as impolite and suspicious.
+Patience is your greatest ally.
+Decisions are often reached by consensus and can take time.
+A negotiating style that is too aggressive or too rushed will come across as rude and suspicious.

-This is a ritual in itself.
-Present your card with both hands, text facing the recipient.
-When you receive a card, take the time to read it carefully and place it in front of you on the table.
-Never slide it immediately into your back pocket or play with it.
+This is a ritual in its own right.
+Present your card with both hands, with the text facing the recipient.
+When you receive a card, take the time to read it carefully and set it down on the table in front of you.
+Never slip it straight into your back pocket or fidget with it.

-Respecting religious festivals is crucial for planning your professional and social activities.
+Respecting religious holidays is crucial when scheduling your professional and social activities.

 February 2026